httpwg/http-extensions/draft-ietf-httpbis-priority.md

 Contrary to the prioritization scheme of HTTP/2 that uses a hop-by-hop frame, the Priority header field is defined as end-to-end.

-The way a client processes a response is a property associated to that client generating that request.
+The way that a client processes a response is a property associated with the client generating that request.
 Not that of an intermediary.
 Therefore, it is an end-to-end property.
 How these end-to-end properties carried by the Priority header field affect the prioritization between the responses that share a connection is a hop-by-hop issue.